department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 - Propose what functionality in My HealtheVet should not move into the apartment (if applicable)
 - Define the core functionality for appointments and appointments notifications to move into the health apartment

-At the same time, the appointments roadmap points of contact from OCTO and OCC began aligning their roadmaps and creating a plan to move My HealtheVet appointments functionality into VAOS (which is on VA.gov).
+At the same time, the appointments roadmap points of contact from OCTO and OCC began aligning their roadmaps and creating a plan to move My HealtheVet appointments functionality into VAOS, which is on VA.gov.

-This summer the My VA Team has been working on notifications and alerts.
-In the health apartment vision, centralized notifications are a key driver of Veteran value.
+This summer, the My VA Team has been working on notifications and alerts.
+In the health apartment vision, centralized notifications are a key driver of value for Veterans.
 The health apartment will help us implement notifications in a way that maximizes their usefulness and minimizes duplication.

 As the Health Apartment Team, before moving any My HealtheVet and VAOS products into production, you will design and test the apartment concept to ensure that it’s viable, intuitive, easy to use and navigate, and clearly understood by Veterans.